The signs of an abusive relationship are easy to spot when you know what to look for.

 13. Sees Everything As Personal Affronts

 Abusers see abuse from their spouse where the was no abuse.

-Imagine for example you are having dinner with a couple friends of yours and they talk about a delicious restaurant they have been to but how incredibly expensive it was.
+Imagine for example you are having dinner with a couple of friends of yours and they talk about a delicious restaurant they have been to but how incredibly expensive it was.

 Your partner turns to you and says you should try.
 You reply something like “I don’t know dear, it sounds awfully expensive”.

 For a normal man, there is nothing wrong there.

-But an abuser might take it an embarrassing, public assault on his manhood for “not being able to afford the place”.
+But an abuser might take it as an embarrassing, public assault on his manhood for “not being able to afford the place”.